anyscale/madewithml.github.io/docs/courses/mlops/testing.md

     "great-expectations==0.15.15"
 ]
 ```

-It's a library that already has many of these expectations builtin (map, aggregate, multi-column, distributional, etc.) and allows us to create custom expectations as well.
-It also provides modules to seamlessly connect with backend data sources such as local file systems, S3, databases and even DAG runners.
-Let's explore the library by implementing the expectations we'll need for our application.

-> Though Great Expectations has all the data validation functionality we need, there are several other production-grade data validation options available as well, such as [TFX](https://www.tensorflow.org/tfx/data_validation/get_started){:target="_blank"}, [AWS Deequ](https://github.com/awslabs/deequ){:target="_blank"}, etc.

 First we'll load the data we'd like to apply our expectations on.
 We can load our data from a variety of [sources](https://docs.greatexpectations.io/docs/guides/connecting_to_your_data/connect_to_data_overview){:target="_blank"} (filesystem, database, cloud etc.) which we can then wrap around a [Dataset module](https://legacy.docs.greatexpectations.io/en/latest/autoapi/great_expectations/dataset/index.html){:target="_blank"} (Pandas / Spark DataFrame, SQLAlchemy).